North Dakota State Bison: Women's Basketball

+In 2025–26, this hot streak continued.
+North Dakota State hit another milestone in defeating their rival, South Dakota State, in Brookings on January 17, 2026.
+It was NDSU's first win over their southern rival since January 4, 2015, and their first win in Brookings since December 4, 2010.
+It ultimately snapped a 24-game losing streak to the Jackrabbits.
+Several milestones continued to be hit as the season went on.
+On February 21, 2026, the Bison secured at least a share of their first ever Summit League regular season title, and locked down the top seed in the upcoming Summit League tournament.
+They would later secure the outright regular season title.
+The Bison would reach the Summit League championship game against South Dakota State yet again, but were unable to win the game.
+However, since they won the regular season title but didn't make the NCAA tournament, they received an automatic bid to the 2026 Women's Basketball Invitation Tournament, their first ever bid to the WBIT, and a top four seed.
+The Bison would win their first round game, but fall in their second round matchup.
+NDSU ended the season with a record of 29–5, by far the best record of their Division I era and most since the 1995–96 season.

 Wrestling

 The Bison wrestling program had success under coach Bucky Maughan, winning four NCAA Division II team National Championships (1988, 1998, 2000, 2001).
 Maughan retired in 2011 after 37 years and his successor is two-time NCAA All-American Roger Kish.
-Kish led the 2013–14 NDSU to career highs in rankings and tournament placement since the Bison joined the Division I ranks.
+Kish led the 2013–14 NDSU team to career highs in rankings and tournament placement since the Bison joined the Division I ranks.
 In 2013, NDSU earned its first D1 All American and four through 2015.
-The team is a member of the Big 12 Conference.
+The team is a member of the Pac-12 Conference.

 In 2023, the Bison earned their next highest ranking in their Division I era at No. 15 before losing to No. 10 Minnesota.
-Later that same season, NDSU saw three wrestler's reach the All-American round, a record for the program.
-After the 2023-24 season ended, coach Roger Kish announced he was leaving Fargo to be the head coach at Oklahoma.
+Later that same season, NDSU saw three wrestlers reach the All-American round, a record for the program.
+After the 2023–24 season ended, coach Roger Kish announced he was leaving Fargo to be the head coach at Oklahoma.
 He would be replaced by Obe Blanc, who had served on the NDSU staff for the last four seasons in as an assistant.

+On April 1, 2026, North Dakota State announced they would be moving the wrestling program to the Pac-12 Conference on July 1, 2026.